What is the Scope of Performance Management?

 - Skill gap analysis using training needs assessments.

-Addressing competency gaps through training programs, mentorship, and professional development helps employees enhance their capabilities and perform better in their roles.
+Training, mentorship, and professional development strategies can address competency gaps among employees, enabling them to maximize their capabilities and perform better in their roles.

-- New business challenges through targeted training programs.
+- Emerging business conditions with selective training programs.

 A structured preparation strategy ensures that employees and the organization stay ahead in a competitive market.